trutadan/itrainer/README.md

 # iTrainer 🏋️
 <h2>iTrainer is an AI-powered app that helps you perform exercises correctly.</h2>
-<h2>It was developed during the 3 days of the Cluj Hackathon, by Truta Dan (https://github.com/trutadan) and myself.</h2>
+<h2>It was developed during the 3 days of the Cluj Hackathon, by Hatisi Bogdan(https://github.com/bogdanhatisi) and myself.</h2>
 <img src="https://github.com/bogdanhatisi/iTrainer/blob/main/GUI.png"/>